A climate resilience platform helping communities and cities track, report, and analyze environmental impacts.

 Customer Dashboard

-The Customer Dashboard was my first, and most complex, project at ISeeChange:
+The Customer Dashboard was my most complex project at ISeeChange.

-a map-based tool built for cities and utilities to explore citizen-submitted climate data for both real-time response and long-term planning.
+It’s a map-based tool for cities and utilities to explore citizen climate data—supporting real-time response and long-term planning.

-To support its multi-use functionality, I designed a detailed sitemap and navigation system that could accommodate layered features, such as map and list views, without overwhelming users.
+I designed a detailed sitemap and navigation for layered features like map and list views, keeping the experience simple and clear

 Navigation